draconix6/Julti-MoveResizePlugin/README.md

 A list of commands to use in scripts can be seen by typing `help` in the Julti command line.

-Credits to Priffin for TallMacro/EyeZoom.
+Credits to Priffin for TallMacro/EyeZoom, and Duncan for EyeSee.